Password: SMS. How can a text message become an element of multi-factor authentication?

 Companies operating online try various ways to defend themselves against illegal access to their clients’ data.
 Even a very strong password, created in accordance with the guidelines required by network administrators, may not be the best weapon against online thieves.
 Then, multi-factor authentication including SMS verification may become the right choice to avoid data leakages.

 Data that can be captured while using the internet can lead not only to the loss of accounts on social networks.
-Worse things happen, when the target of thieves is bank account or sensitive company data.
-This situation forces companies to implement tools to authenticate login process in their systems.
+Worse things happen when the target of thieves is a bank account or sensitive company data.
+This situation forces companies to implement tools to authenticate the login process in their systems.

-One-factor method is the most popular way to protect your data and accounts with two simple information: login and password.
-Another form of unified authentication are also fingerprint readers, i.e. biometric methods.
-This time we will focus on more complicated way – multi-factor authentication (so called MFA).
+A one-factor method is the most popular way to protect your data and accounts with two simple information: a login and password.
+Another form of unified authentication is biometrics, i.e. fingerprints.
+This time we will focus on the more complicated way – multi-factor authentication (so-called MFA).

 The ability to identify faces or read fingerprints is not yet widely used and has already been partially questioned as effective security methods.
-It turns out that the fingerprint can be fake but you can also trick FaceID with a fake mask.
+It turns out that even the fingerprint can be faked, just like you can trick FaceID with a face mask.

 How to plan data protection?

-With reference to the data protection needs, we have prepared a service that will confirm user’s identity with SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so called SMS Verification).
+With reference to the data protection needs, we have prepared a service that will confirm user’s identity with an SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so-called SMS Verification).
 You just have to enter the number to be checked and SMSAPI will send the security code and check if it is correct.

 SMS AuthenticatorIf you want to know more details about the brand new SMS verification feature – go here!